PECR · ePrivacy · Direct marketing

 How does the soft opt-in (existing-customer exemption) differ between Ireland and the UK?

 Both Ireland and the UK let you market similar products or services to existing customers without fresh consent — the UK calls it the PECR Regulation 22 soft opt-in, Ireland the 'existing customer' exemption under Regulation 13 of S.I.
 336/2011.
 The shared conditions are the same four: the contact's details were obtained in the course of a sale or negotiation for a sale, the marketing is of similar products or services, an easy opt-out was offered at collection, and an easy opt-out is offered in every subsequent message.
-The practical differences buyers must document include how 'similar' is interpreted and the recency of the customer relationship each regulator will accept.
+The practical differences teams must document include how 'similar' is interpreted and the recency of the customer relationship each regulator will accept.
 Acompli captures evidence of each condition against the reviewed message and records which regime (DPC or ICO) it was assessed under.

 Does an Irish business sending B2B marketing email need to comply with the ePrivacy Regulations, GDPR, or both?